 It’s never easy to ask for help, particularly in our work-ethic culture.
 It’s especially difficult if a person has never had to ask for help before.
-Not easy to set aside one’s pride and go ‘hat in hand’ asking for a service that was once routine.
+It is not easy to set aside one’s pride and go “hat in hand” asking for a once routine service.

 That’s why we will ask on behalf of the newly uninsured people, who are the other victims of COVID-19.

 We know the consequences if we don’t.
 We also know that with your help, women and men will not have to die from breast cancer.

 There are some procedures that simply can’t be done remotely.
 A mammogram is one; a biopsy is another.

 Telling a patient that they have cancer simply must be done in-person.
 Even though we can’t hold their hand or hug them right now, COVID-19 won’t stop us from sitting by their side as our physician explain the biopsy results.